 Let the tomatoes cool off for a couple of minutes.
 By this time, depending on your tomatoes, there will be either a little or quite a bit of liquid that will have drained into the bowl.
 Discard it before proceeding.

-Re-position the food mill on top of the bowl and rotate the handle until all you have left in the food mill are skins and seeds:
+Re-position the food mill on top of the bowl.
+Rotate the handle until all you have left in the food mill are skins and seeds:

 You’ll want to throw this stuff away, of course.
 What you’ll have in the mixing bowl is your passata: